Levak/RoleKeeper/README.md

 - [x] Reparse `members.csv` or provide a more dynamic way of adding team captains at the _last-minute_
-- [x] Cross-server non-interference (When the bot is invited in several Discord servers, it will run on the same member list)
+- [x] Cross-server non-interference (When the bot is invited in several Discord guilds, it will run on the same member list)
 - [x] Take `config.json` as parameter
 - [x] Configurable role names and list
 - [x] Configurable map list